-MKT-140 Principles of Selling (3 s.l
+MKT-140 Principles of Selling

 This course involves the study of concepts and practices used by successful professional salespeople in today's market-driven economy.
 The course also includes a study of selling as a promotional strategy used by marketers.
 (45-0) Equivalent to 15-223, MRKT-103.